ucoruh/asn1c-wsl-sample/README.md

 ## Build, Run and Debug with VsCode on Windows

 You should install mingw-w64 for GCC and set this required paths on launch.json and tasks.json for vscode

+mingw-w64 installation steps are explained in [GitHub - ucoruh/gcc-c-on-visual-studio: Development of C with GCC by Using Visual Studio Community Edition](https://github.com/ucoruh/gcc-c-on-visual-studio) .

 In my case my installation folder is